laelbarlow/amoebae/README.md

 is a bioinformatics software toolkit primarily composed of scripts and modules written in the Python3 language.
 AMOEBAE performs certain tasks involved in identifying and classifying amino acid sequences.
-Specifically, AMOEBAE uses Python packages including Biopython, ETE3, pandas, and Matplotlib for setting up, running, and summarizing analyses of molecular evolution using bioinformatics software packages including MUSCLE, BLAST+, HMMER3, and IQ-Tree.
+Specifically, AMOEBAE uses Python packages including Biopython, ETE3, Pandas, and Matplotlib for setting up, running, and summarizing analyses of molecular evolution using bioinformatics software packages including MUSCLE, BLAST+, HMMER3, and IQ-TREE.
 Applications include identifying and classifying predicted genes in novel biological sequence data according to their evolutionary relationships with homologues.
 AMOEBAE is open-source, and all dependencies are freely available.